 The next step is to determine what you’d like your website to accomplish.
 This is where the user experience conversation begins.
 A discussion with a website development firm would be helpful here, but the more you’ve thought out your user experience, the better.

 - Content Management System (CMS): a database driven site that allows you to edit and maintain website content easily from any Internet-connected system.

 - Mobile Versioning

 Once you’ve had a chance to define all of the information above, it’s time to find a web design and development agency.
-For help in choosing the best agency to partner with, check out our blog post.

 Throughout the course of your website redesign, content should be at the forefront of your decision making process.
 The user experience information you’ve already settled on will help you choose the best home page and main navigation elements for your new website.
 As you create your subpage content, keep in mind which pages will require greater design attention, and what calls-to-action would best on which pages.
 While it’s not absolutely mandatory, it’s preferable to have all of your web site content complete before you launch your site.
 You’ll want to start well in advance of the website redesign process.

 Last but not least, you’ll need to register your domain as soon as possible to begin establishing SEO credibility.
 Store your usernames and passwords associated with your domain registration, hosting, and email in the same place.
 This will make it easy for your web developer to access all the information they need before the new website redesign launches.